entice-repository/wp4-multi-objective-optimized-vmi-repository-middleware/README.md

 	           wsimport -keep http://(serverEndpointurl):(PortNumber)/WebServicesRepo/add?wsdl .

-	       (d) This will download all the necessary server modules and apis into the /RepoGuardClients/src/com/vmrepository/.
+	       (d) This will download all the necessary server modules and apis into the /RepoGuardClients/src/com/vmrepository/repoguardwebserver.

-	       (e) Finally, use the individual RepoGuard Client files for individual funtionality testing.
+	       (e) Finally, use the individual RepoGuard Client files from
+	       	   /RepoGuardClients/src/com/vmrepository/RepoGuardClientFuntionalities for individual
+	           funtionality testing.

 Step 13.
 Make sure, WebServicesRepo.war is deployed properly and can be accessible through web browser.